John Carradine: Personal life and death

 Eventually, Carradine won custody of the children.
 For the next eight years, Sonia was not permitted to see the children.
 Robert Carradine said that he was raised primarily by his stepmother, his father's third wife, Doris (Rich) Grimshaw, and believed her to be his mother until he was introduced to Sonia Sorel at a Christmas party when he was 14 years old.
 He told a journalist "I said, 'How do you do?'
 Keith took me aside and said 'That's our real mother.'
 I didn't know what he was talking about.
 But he finally convinced me."

 When John Carradine married Doris (Erving Rich) Grimshaw in 1957, she already had a son, Dale, from a previous marriage and a son, Michael, from a later relationship.
 Both Dale and Michael, along with Sonia Sorel's son, Michael Bowen, are sometimes counted among John Carradine's eight sons.
 She was a one-time studio typist who typed the script to The Treasure of the Sierra Madre and who played a few roles in film and television.
 Doris died in 1971 in a fire in her apartment in Oxnard, California.
 The fire was caused by a burning cigarette.
 She had been rescued from a similar fire two weeks earlier.
 At the time of her death, Carradine and she were separated.
-Carradine was married a fourth time, from 1975 to his 1988 death, to Emily Cisneros.
+Carradine was married a fourth time, from 1975 to his 1988 death, to Emily Cisneros in Oxnard, California.